Đoàn Viết Hoạt

-Đoàn Viết Hoạt (born 24 December 1942) is a Vietnamese journalist, educator, and democratic activist who was repeatedly imprisoned for his criticisms of Vietnam's Communist leadership.
-He has received numerous international awards in recognition of his work, including the Robert F. Kennedy Human Rights Award, and is often referred to as the "Sakharov of Vietnam".
+Đoàn Viết Hoạt (24 December 1942 – 14 May 2025) was a Vietnamese journalist, educator and democratic activist who was repeatedly imprisoned for his criticisms of Vietnam's Communist leadership.
+He received numerous international awards in recognition of his work, including the Robert F. Kennedy Human Rights Award, and is often referred to as the "Sakharov of Vietnam".

 Background and first arrest

-Doan Viet Hoat was born on 24 December 1942 in Hà Tây, roughly ten miles from Hanoi.
+Hoạt was born on 24 December 1942 in Hà Tây, roughly ten miles from Hanoi.
 He left Hà Tây in 1954 to pursue his education.